imamfzn/agatha/README.md

   username: gatotkaca
   password: rahasiabanget
   ```
-7. for more information about all endpoints that can we used, just look at swagger documentation on `http://localhost:8000/docs`
+7. for more information about all endpoints, just look at swagger documentation on `http://localhost:8000/docs`

 8. Good Luck!